Citation, DOI, disclosures and article data

 The uterus is divisible into two portions: body and cervix.
-About midway between the apex and base, is a slight constriction known as the isthmus.
+About midway between the apex and base is a slight constriction known as the isthmus.
 The portion above the isthmus is termed the body, and that below, the cervix.
-The part of the body which lies above a plane passing through the points of entrance of the uterine tubes is known as the fundus.
+The part of the body which lies above a plane passing through the points of the entrance of the uterine tubes is known as the fundus.

 The body gradually narrows from the fundus to the isthmus.
 The cavity of the body is a mere slit, flattened anteroposteriorly.
 It is triangular in shape:

-- the base being formed by the internal surface of the fundus between the orifices of the uterine tubes
+the base being formed by the internal surface of the fundus between the orifices of the uterine tubes

 the apex by the internal orifice of the uterus through which the cavity of the body communicates with the canal of the cervix

 Musculotendinous and ligamentous

-- anterior: pubocervical ligament
+anterior: pubocervical ligament

-- lateral: transverse cervical ligaments (cardinal or Mackenrodt's)
+lateral: transverse cervical ligaments (cardinal or Mackenrodt's)

-- posterior: uterosacral ligaments
+posterior: uterosacral ligaments

-- inferior: puborectalis and pubovaginalis parts of the levator ani muscle
+inferior: puborectalis and pubovaginalis parts of the levator ani muscle

-- anteriorly: bladder; uterovesical pouch
+anteriorly: bladder; uterovesical pouch

-- uterine tubes open into its upper part
+uterine tubes open into its upper part

-- inferiorly: uterine cavity communicates with that of the vagina
+inferiorly: uterine cavity communicates with that of the vagina

-The most common position of the uterus is anteverted (cervix angles forward) and anteflexed (body is flexed forward).
-The position of the uterus in the adult is liable to considerable variation, depending chiefly on the condition of the bladder and rectum.
-When the bladder is empty the entire uterus is directed forward and is at the same time bent on itself at the junction of the body and cervix, so that the body lies upon the bladder.
-As the latter fills, the uterus gradually becomes more and more erect, until with a fully distended bladder the fundus may be directed backward toward the sacrum.
+The uterus position in the adult is liable to considerable variation, depending chiefly on the condition of the bladder and rectum.
+When the bladder is empty, the entire uterus is directed forward and is at the same time bent on itself at the junction of the body and cervix so that the body lies upon the bladder.
+As the latter fills, the uterus gradually becomes more and more erect until, with a fully distended bladder, the fundus may be directed back toward the sacrum.

 In the fetus, the uterus is contained in the abdominal cavity, projecting beyond the superior aperture of the pelvis.
 The cervix is considerably larger than the body.